Dictionary » Positive Words » Virtuous – Meaning, Definition, Synonyms and Antonyms

-The word ‘Virtuous’ (Adjective) describes someone who behaves in a morally good, ethical, or righteous way.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Virtuous’ correctly in sentences.
+The word ‘Virtuous’ (adjective) describes someone who consistently lives by strong moral and ethical standards.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘virtuous’ correctly in sentences.

 Virtuous Explained in Depth